 Our approach is conceptually similar to ‘personalized medicine’, we pre-diagnose the soil (chemical measurements and microbiome profiling) and then we choose the AMF inoculant that best fits the local soil conditions.
 Our vision is that soil microbiome diagnostics becomes a tool for ‘smart farming’ through which the targeted application of microbials becomes a reliable and sustainable agronomic alternative to the usage of mineral fertilizers.

-This is a 3-year project that has started in early 2018 and includes large-scale field experiments over two field seasons.
-In 2018, we have inoculated 22 field sites with AMF to test their potential to replace P fertilizer inputs.
-In 5 fields we find a significant positive effect of AMF inoculation on maize yield with in 2 fields the yield increases by 20%.
+This project has started in early 2018 and includes large-scale field experiments over three field seasons.
+In 2018, we have inoculated 22 field sites with AMF, in 2019 additional 25 fields and in 2020 further 12 fields to test their potential to enhance maize yield.
+We find a significant positive effect of AMF inoculation on maize yield in about of the fields with yield increases of 12 up to 40%.
 As expected, we find not all fields and soil conditions responding positively to AMF inoculation – this is the problem that we what want to explain and solve in the framework of this project.
-We are currently conducting the second field season where we will continue on 22 additional field sites with applications of different AMF species and AMF consortia.
-The aim for the third year is then the development of an algorithm to model the AMF community from soil chemical data and to predict AMF inoculation success.
-In the third year, we also aim to validate the algorithm at 10 additional test sites, where we will target the inoculations of the AMF based on precedent soil microbiome diagnostics.
+We are continuing to developed the algorithm that predicts AMF inoculation success from soil chemical and/or biological soil data.
+The overall idea is that the developed algorithms will targeted the inoculations of the AMF based on precedent soil microbiome diagnostics.